madiathomas/BulkInsert/README.md

 This library is also downloadable as a [Nuget package](https://www.nuget.org/packages/Recurso.BulkInsert).

-To install it, simply run this nuget command on **Install-Package Recurso.BulkInsert**
+To install it, simply run this nuget command: **Install-Package Recurso.BulkInsert**.